Electrode-iOS/ELLocation/README.md

         }
     }

-    // Make the request
+    // Add the listener
-    if let requestError = LocationUpdateService().addListener(self, request: request) {
+    if let addListenerError = LocationUpdateService().addListener(self, request: request) {
-        println("LISTENER 1: error in making request. error is \(requestError.localizedDescription)")
-    } else {
+        println("LISTENER 1: error in adding the listener. error is \(addListenerError.localizedDescription)") } else {
         println("LISTENER 1 ADDED")
     }
 }
 ```

-Note that there can me an error in setting up the request and that is returned right away rather than in the handler block.
+Note that there can be an error in setting up the request and that is returned right away rather than in the handler block.
 You should check for that.

-## Dependencies

-`THGLocation` is dependent on [Excalibur](https://github.com/TheHolyGrail/Dennis).

 ## Contributions